 Don’t ever run more than 12’ of snake into your pipe.
 After that, there’s a much larger chance that it will get stuck.
-This means even more work that a plumber will need to do on your house.
+This means even more work that a plumber in Los Gatos will need to do on your house.
 Even if you don’t feel a blockage, try your drains again after you remove the snake and put everything back together.
 You may have cleared a clog without knowing it.

 Ready for our help?Request Service